How to Survive Overnight Bus Travel in South America

 PeruCruz del SurGPS-monitored speed, fingerprint ID at boarding, individual screens

-BoliviaTrans Copacabana 1ºNewer fleet, blankets actually washed
+BoliviaTrans Copacabana 1ºNewer fleet on the La Paz corridor; blankets that have actually been washed

 BrazilÁguia Branca2+1 seating layout and decent AC even in Amazon heat